zotonic/eblurhash/README.md

 This is an Erlang version of https://blurha.sh

+A _blurhash_ is a compact string with encoded colors to show a blurred version of an image before the image itself is loaded.

 ## With ImageMagick

 Use the `magick` function to first let imagemagick resize (and secure) the